kipters/Mascetti/README.md

 Install-Package Mascetti
 ```

-Altought it isn't a requirement, localization files will be kept in JSON files.
+Altought it isn't a requirement, localization files will usually be kept in JSON files.
 The Nuget package `Mascetti.Json` contains a few helpers for serializing,
 deserializing and validating such files.
 If you want to write your own
 serializer, a JSON schema is provided for validation.